IshitaGH/cs-130-project/backend/__tests__/README.md

 ### Notification Tests (`test_notifications.py`)
 1. **Integration Tests**
-   - GET /notifications endpoint
    - `test_get_notification_by_id`: Tests GET /notifications endpoint to retrieve a notification by its ID
    - `test_get_notification_by_sender`: Tests GET /notifications endpoint to retrieve a notification by its sender ID
    - `test_get_notification_by_recipient`: Tests GET /notifications endpoint to retrieve a notification by its recipient ID
    - `test_get_notification_by_sender_and_recipient`: Tests GET /notifications endpoint to retrieve a notification by its sender and recipient ID
    - `test_get_all_notifications`: Tests GET /notifications endpoint without any filters
+   - `test_create_notification`: Tests POST /notifications endpoint

 ## Prerequisites